architech-boards/T1040/source/qs.rst

 .. image:: _static/vbox_ncpu.jpg

 Click on **Shared Folders** and select a folder to share with your host operating system.
-Make sure that **Auto-mount** checkbox is checked.
+Make sure that **Auto-mount** check-box is checked.

 .. image:: _static/vbox_shared_folder.jpg

 Install Ubuntu 14.04 32bit
 ==========================

-Download the iso from `Ubuntu website <http://releases.ubuntu.com/14.04/ubuntu-14.04.5-desktop-i386.iso>`_.
+Download the ISO from `Ubuntu website <http://releases.ubuntu.com/14.04/ubuntu-14.04.5-desktop-i386.iso>`_.
-After the download, in the settings select **Storage** then click on the cd icon named **Empty**, click on the cd icon on the right and choose the Ubuntu iso image **ubuntu-14.04.5-desktop-i386.iso** via **Choose a virtual optical disk file** option.
+After the download, in the settings select **Storage** then click on the CD icon named **Empty**, click on the CD icon on the right and choose the Ubuntu iso image **ubuntu-14.04.5-desktop-i386.iso** via **Choose a virtual optical disk file** option.

 .. image:: _static/vbox_livedvd.jpg